aplbrain/neuvue-app/README.md

 	`python manage.py createsuperuser`

+5. Collect all static files into `/static`

+	`python manage.py collectstatic --no-input`

-5. Run the app with the `runserver` command to start a development instance.
+6. Run the app with the `runserver` command to start a development instance.
 Run on the localhost:8000 address and port to allow OAuth client to properly authenticate user.

 	`python manage.py runserver localhost:8000`

-6. Open your app on http://localhost:8000
+7. Open your app on http://localhost:8000

+Alternatively, you can run the convienence script `run-dev-server.py` to do all the steps above for you.

+	`./run-dev-server.py`

 ## Deploying to production